 Health Insurance: Play or Pay?

 by either providing coverage or paying penalties.
 Under ACA’s employer

 mandate (also known as the “play-or-pay” provision), applicable large

 employers must decide if they want to “play” by providing affordable,

-adequate coverage to substantially all of their full-time
+adequate coverage to substantially all of their full-time employees—or

-applicable large employers with 50 to 99 employees that met certain requirements and provided appropriate certification did not face any penalties under
+However, applicable large employers with 50 to 99 employees that met certain requirements and provided appropriate certification did not face any penalties under

 Summary for [Your State]